luizrcb/foundryvtt-sdm/README.md

 - Special roll results for magic numbers (1 = critical failure, 13 = only one ammo or other resource left, 20 = critical success).
 - Right-click roll results in the chat to open `Apply as Damage` and `Apply as Healing` menu options.
 This will be applied to all selected tokens.

-- The following compendiums contain macros and roll tables:
+- The following compendiums contain, items, macros and roll tables:
+  - Equipment:
+    - Armors
+      - Modern and Ancient Shields
+      - Light Armor
+      - Medium Armor
+      - Heavy Armor
+      - Classic Golem Armor
+    - Wards:
+      - Trinkets
+      - Wearable Wards
+      - Portable Wards
+      - Bulky Wards
+    - Weapons:
+      - Traditional Melee Weapons
+      - Long Ago Melee Weapons
+      - Ranged Weapons
+      - Throwing Weapons
+      - Terrible Ranged Weapons of the Long Ago
   - SDM Macros (GM Macros):
     - Give (or take) cash.
     - Give (or take) hero dice.